Celebrating 26 years!

 Course overview

 If you want to climb as many 4000m peaks as possible during a week, whilst staying in high mountain huts with amazing scenery, this course is perfect for you.
-It is a great alternative to our Alpine Intro course, for those with a day or two of previous crampon skills.
+It is a great alternative to our Alpine Intro course, for those with two or more days of previous crampon skills.
 The guiding ratio is 1:3 throughout.

 This route is nicknamed the 'Spaghetti Tour' by the Italians, as it wiggles its way from hut to hut on the Val d'Aosta side of the Monte Rosa massif.
 Each night on the tour you stay in comfortable Italian mountain huts, where there's always some pasta on the menu each night!

-If you wish to ascend the summit of Dufourspitze, this has to be climbed 1:2 ratio, and we offer a separate week long course geared specifically to this 2nd highest summit in the Alps.
+If you wish to ascend the summit of Dufourspitze, this has to be climbed 1:2 ratio, and we offer a separate week long course geared specifically to this 2nd highest summit in the Alps, which ascends via the Swiss side of the mountain, with two nights spent in the Monte Rosa hut.
 Click here for itinerary.

 Dates: these are listed in the column on the right, and they show the live availability from our secure online booking system.
 When you book online, you receive immediate confirmation, your Alpine Information Booklet, course specific kit list and invoice.